Pylons/pyramid/docs/glossary.rst

      (Setuptools/distutils terminology).
 A file representing an
      installable library or application.
 Distributions are usually files that have the suffix of ``.egg``, ``.tar.gz``, or ``.zip``.
-     Distributions are the target of Setuptools commands such as ``easy_install``.
+     Distributions are the target of Setuptools-related commands such as ``easy_install``.

    entry point